Naturalness in Soft Leptogenesis and Gravitino Mass Bound due to Primordial Black Holes: Heavy particles production from PBH and leptonic asymmetry

-In Fig.~\ref{clfv} (a), for case \RN{1}, it is found that $|A|$ above about $1$ TeV the typical mass scale is of the order of $|A|$ value.
-In Fig.~\ref{clfv} (b), for case \RN{2}, it is found that $|A|$ above about $100$ GeV the typical mass scale is about five times higher than $|A|$ value.
-In Fig.~\ref{clfv} (c), for case \RN{3}, it is found that the typical mass scale could be about one order less than the corresponding $|A|$ values.
+Using the allowed region of $|A|$ versus $M$ as discussed in the context of Fig.~\ref{short} (b) as well as taking into account that $M \gtrsim 300$ GeV is allowed as follows from Fig.~\ref{short} (f) and considering $\tan \beta = 10$ \cite{Djouadi} in Eq.~(\ref{susy}), and considering $M_{GUT} \sim 10^{16}$ GeV in Eq.~(\ref{gut}), one can find the allowed region of $m_{SUSY}$ versus $|A|$ and $m_{SUSY}$ versus $M$, as shown in Fig.~\ref{clfvshort} (a) and (b) respectively subject to the experimental constraint on the branching ratio as shown in Eq.~(\ref{br}).
+From Fig.~\ref{clfvshort} (a) and (b), it is found that lower bounds of $m_{SUSY}$ are possible depending on $|A|$ and $M$ values.
+For lower values of $m_{SUSY}$ around $1$ to $1.5$ TeV, the trilinear $|A|$ parameter is expected to be around $40$ to $150$ GeV and $M$ value around $300$ GeV to $2$ TeV.
+Without using sphaleron constraint on $M_{BH}$ and using the allowed region of $|A|$ versus $M$ as discussed in the context of Fig.~\ref{1case2} (b) as well as taking into account that $M \gtrsim 160$ GeV is allowed as follows from Fig.~\ref{1case2} (f), Fig.~\ref{clfv} has been shown.

-MEG II experiment could further improve the bound on the branching ratio of $\mu \rightarrow e \gamma$ to about $ 6 \times 10^{-14 }$ in the near future \cite{MEGII}.
-In that case, the lower bounds of $m_{SUSY}$ which are shown in Fig.~\ref{clfv}, may be further higher depending on $|A|$ values.
+MEG II experiment could further improve the bound on the branching ratio of $\mu \rightarrow e \gamma$ to about $ 6 \times 10^{-14 }$ in the near future \cite{MEGII} and better statistics is foreseen by 2026.
+In that case, the lower bounds of $m_{SUSY}$ shown in Figs.~\ref{clfvshort} and ~\ref{clfv}, may be further higher depending on $|A|$ values.

+In the analysis of Eqs. (\ref{gut})-(\ref{susy}), the universality of $A$ parameter at the GUT scale, has been considered.
+However, in general Supergravity models and in Type I string models, it is possible to have non-universality in the scalar masses, $A$-terms, and gaugino masses \cite{PhysRevResearch.1.033022,Ellis:2016nke,Carvalho:2001ex}.
+In such cases, the trilinear $A$ parameter could be written as $A_{ij} = a_{ij} Y_{ij}$ instead of universality condition $A_{ij} = a_{0} Y_{ij}$.
+Also $A_{ij}$ may not be related to $Y_{ij}$ \cite{Papadopoulou:2002}.
+In such cases, after going to the basis of diagonal Yukawa matrices through super-field rotations, there could be large off-diagonal terms in the trilinear couplings and large off-diagonal terms in the slepton mass matrices.
+This could lead to large flavor violating effects (which is the SUSY flavor problem).
+There could be some changes in the allowed region of $A$ parameter versus $m_{SUSY}$ as shown in Figs.\ref{clfvshort}(a) and \ref{clfv}(a), depending on the consideration of non-universality in $A$ parameters.